josephrexme/josephrex.me/_posts/2017-04-17-cohesion-against-coupling.md

 }
 {% endhighlight %}

-Now because the `sendMessage()` method triggers `updateChatThread()`, it still needs the socket but we are trying to avoid depending on the Socket module in our Chat module so we could once again make it a param.
+Because the `sendMessage()` method invokes `updateChatThread()`, it still needs the socket but we are trying to avoid depending on the Socket module in our Chat module so we could once again make it a param.

 {% highlight javascript %}
 sendMessage(...params) {
   const inputText, socket = params;
-  const newMessage = VerySecureSanitizer(inputText);
+  const newMessage = this.sanitizeInput(inputText);
   this.pullChatThread();
   this.updateChatThread(this.addEmoji(message), this.currentUser, this.recipient, socket);
 }
 {% endhighlight %}

-Now if `sendMessage()` gets called on instance its parameters would be like:
+If `sendMessage()` gets called on instance its parameters would be like:

 {% highlight javascript %}
 myChatInstance.sendMessage('hello :)', Socket.retrieveWithNew);